Aquinasmoriasi/Portfolio-bootstrap-version/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- I would like ot acknowledge everyone who contributed to this project.
+- I would like to acknowledge everyone who contributed to this project.

 ## 📝 License